studio-b12/goat/README.md

 print(response.Body);
 ```

 This tool is very much inspired by [Hurl](https://hurl.dev).
-Feel free to give it a visit and evaluate what fits best for you.
+Please give them a visit and evaluate what fits best for you.

+## But why?

+gurl has some advantages versus common tools like Postman or Insomnia.

+- Write your API tests in easy to read and write, simple text files.
+- Build easy to reproduce end to end tests which you can directly commit with your source code.
+- Build for being used headlessly in CI/CD systems.
+- Easy to install due to being one single, self contained binary.
+- Gurlfiles can be read, written and understood using any type of text editor.
+- High level of flexibility due to the usage of a micro script engine (JavaScript) for assertions.

 ## Getting Started